scottzero/Koroibos/README.md

 # Koroibos Challenge
 This is a Node Express api built to expose data from the 2016 Summer Olympics.
-It was issued as a 48 take home challenge by Turing School of Software and Design as the final module solo project.
+It was issued as a 48 hour take home challenge by Turing School of Software and Design as the final module solo project.

 Status: Refactor